 Is there a common European army?

 Each country decides how it organises its own defence and whether to contribute personnel to EU missions.
 Since Iceland has no army, we would by definition not be asked to provide soldiers.
-We could, however, contribute civilian specialists in rescue, peacekeeping, or reconstruction β€” as we already do today β€” if we so choose.
+We could, however, contribute civilian specialists in rescue, peacekeeping, or reconstruction β as we already do today β if we so choose.
+No member state has ever been forced to send troops into an operation against its will.

 Iceland's special position and neutral states